Australia and France to produce artillery shells to supply Ukraine

 “It is the first time that our consultations have taken place at this level — in the so-called 2+2 format – since an incident I shall not come back to,” said French Foreign Minister Catherine Colonna.

-Mr Marles said the two countries would work together “to make sure Ukraine is able to stay in this conflict and see it concluded on its own terms,” said Mr Marles.
+Mr Marles said the two countries would join forces “to make sure Ukraine is able to stay in this conflict and see it concluded on its own terms,” said Mr Marles.

 “It represents a novel co-operation between Australian and French defence industry,” said Mr Marles.